domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

   RFC6049: # Spatial Composition of Metrics
   #RFC8033: # PIE
   #RFC8290: # FQ_CoDel
+  RFC6390: # Guidelines for Considering New Performance Metric Development
   RFC9318: # IAB Workshop report
   SHARED:
     title: "The Internet is a Shared Network"